emmercm/www/src/blog/_pin-gha-action-digests.md

 If an attacker gains access to a GitHub account that publishes actions, _they can commit malicious code and then update any or all of the existing Git tags to point to that new commit SHA._

 This exact scenario happened in [March 2025](https://www.stepsecurity.io/blog/harden-runner-detection-tj-actions-changed-files-action-is-compromised) when the popular [`tj-actions/changed-files`](https://github.com/tj-actions/changed-files) action was compromised.
-[More than 350 ](https://gist.github.com/stevebeattie/1847841fb3b1bfbf6d8449ae2fb0e8a2) were updated to a commit that attempted to dump the runner's secrets.
+[More than 350 Git tags](https://gist.github.com/stevebeattie/1847841fb3b1bfbf6d8449ae2fb0e8a2) were updated to a commit that attempted to dump the runner's secrets.
 More than 23,000 repositories were affected by this attack.

+## Solution

+So what can you do to protect yourself?
+Follow GitHub's "[secure use reference](https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions)"

 - https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions
 - https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/